Capture-Recapture Basics: The Lincoln-Petersen Estimator

 Starting simple

-The Lincoln-Petersen estimator, developed independently by Frederick Lincoln in 1930 and C.G.J.
-Petersen in 1896 (Petersen got there first but Lincoln gets equal billing), is the simplest possible mark-recapture method.
-It uses just two sampling occasions, makes some strong assumptions, and gives you a single number: an estimate of population size \(N\).
+That tool is the Lincoln-Petersen estimator.
+Frederick Lincoln landed on it in 1930 and C.G.J.
+Petersen got there first back in 1896 (Petersen beat him by three decades and somehow Lincoln still gets his name on the tin).
+It uses two sampling occasions, leans on some fairly heroic assumptions, and hands you a single number: an estimate of population size \(N\).

 The logic in plain English

-Imagine you are trying to count those fish in a lake.
-You cannot drain the lake.
-You cannot see every fish.
-What you can do is this:
+Say you want to count the fish in a lake.
+You can’t drain it.
+You can’t see every fish.
+But you can still get at the number, and it goes like this.

-On day one, you go out and catch as many fish as you can.
-You tag every single one and throw them back.
-Let us say you caught and tagged \(n_1 = 50\) fish.
+On day one you go out and catch as many fish as you can.
+Tag every single one, chuck them back in.
+Let’s say you tagged 50, so \(n_1 = 50\).

-You wait a few days.
-Long enough for the tagged fish to mix back in with the rest of the population, but not so long that fish are being born or dying in meaningful numbers.
-Then you go out again.
+Now you wait a few days.
+Long enough for your tagged fish to mix back in with everyone else, but not so long that fish are being born or dying in any real numbers.
+Then you go back out.

 \[\hat{N} = \frac{50}{0.25} = 200 \text{ fish}\]